Home » Departments & Services » Food Services

 School Meal Menus

-Household Eligibility Form
+Household Income Eligibility Form

 OHM BOCES School Food Service Office

-Download a Community Eligibility Provision (CEP)/Provision 2 non-base year Household Income Eligibility Form.
+Download a Community Eligibility Provision (CEP)/Provision 2 Non-Base Year Household Income Eligibility Form

 About OHM BOCES School Food Services